 - Accommodation front desk.

-This segment includes bookings that are created manually in Bokun and are assigned to an affiliate.
+This segment includes bookings that are created manually in Bokun and are assigned to referral tracking.

 This segment includes bookings that are created by OTA (Online Travel Agencies) and sent to your Bokun account through Bokun's integrations with OTA's.